Leakage of Dataset Properties in Multi-Party Machine Learning: Defenses

 In the previous section, we saw that removing the sensitive attribute from the dataset is not an effective solution due to the correlations that exist between the attributes.
 Disentangling data representation through variational-auto-encoders~\cite{Higgins2017betaVAELB,pmlr-v28-zemel13,pmlr-v97-creager19a} allows one to obtain mutually independent variables for representing the data.
 Intuitively, the removal of this variable before decoding the record for further down-stream tasks would lead to better censorship.
 Similarly, adversarial learning has also been proposed for learning a privacy-preserving data filter in a multi-party setting~\cite{Hamm2015PreservingPO} and a privacy-preserving record representation~\cite{9aa5ba8a091248d597ff7cf0173da151}.
 Unfortunately, such techniques do not have provable worst-case guarantees and have been shown ineffective in the privacy context~\cite{Song2020Overlearning}.

 Differential privacy~\cite{privacybook} guarantees record-level privacy, that is, whether a particular record is in their dataset or not.
 However, differential privacy does not protect population-level properties of a dataset~\cite{privacybook,10.1145/2020408.2020598}.
 In fact, a differentially private algorithm with high utility aims to learn population properties without sacrificing individual privacy.
-Group differential privacy is an extension of differential privacy that considers the privacy of a group of $k$ correlated records where privacy guarantee drops linearly with the size of the group.
-Though it can be applied to preserve the privacy of all records in each party's dataset by setting $k$ to the size of each party's data, this would lead to high utility sacrifices.
+Group differential privacy is an extension of differential privacy that considers the privacy of a group of~$k$ correlated records, as a result one way of achieving it is to increase, for example, Laplace noise, proportional to~$k$.